MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Container.md

 The adjustments have to be in pixel units and in the same coordinate system as the allocation for immediate children of the container.

-    method set-focus-hadjustment ( N-GObject $adjustment )
+    method set-focus-hadjustment ( N-GObject() $adjustment )

-  * N-GObject $adjustment; an adjustment which should be adjusted when the focus is moved among the descendents of this container
+  * $adjustment; an adjustment which should be adjusted when the focus is moved among the descendents of this container

 set-focus-vadjustment
 ---------------------